 If you have a difficult time getting started, knowing that you only have to declutter for 15-minutes can break through your resistance.
 You know there is an end in sight.

 But what if once you get started you want to keep going?
 If you have the time and energy, go for it.
 However, I’d suggest resetting your timer for another 15 minutes.

 After each of these brief periods of time, you can reevaluate if you choose to continue.
 Since getting started is a challenge, once you start you may push yourself to do more and more and work yourself into physical and mental exhaustion.

 Checking in with yourself every few minutes reminds you that it may be time to stop.

 Also, having the timer encourages you to make decisions.
 If you truly can’t decide whether you want to keep something, move it into your ‘belongs elsewhere’ bin.

 The benefit to this is that you can now see what the space looks like without the item.
-And since you probably aren’t carrying around this bin to bring things to their appropriate room every day, you are also creating a buffer to your decisions.
+And since you probably aren’t carrying around this bin to take things to their appropriate room every day, you are also creating a buffer for your decisions.